 - Runner-up in the 2009 “Shape in a Misshapen World” Festival of the Arts Literary Arts contest in prose for her piece, "This is Not a Pipe".

-- Amy is teaching freshman English at Adrian College
+- Amy is director of foundation and corporate relations at Adrian College in Adrian, MI

 - Amy writes a food column for the Toledo Free Press, “Slapdash Gourmet”

 - A World Away, Amy's full-length manuscript, was one of 19 finalists out of 291 entries for the She Writes Passion Project